httvhutceoscop/tutorials/[PostgreSQL] Guide to install and use dblink in postgreSQL.md

-# Hướng dẫn cách cài đặt và sử dụng dblink trong postgreSQL
+# Guide to install and use dblink in postgreSQL

 Here we will use 2 postgreSQL databases which are installed on Centos 6.8.